-During fiscal 2020, Mr. Roberts' employment was governed by an employment agreement we entered into with him on February 19, 2016, providing for an employment term extending until June 30, 2020, Mr. Gjerdrum's employment was governed by an employment agreement we entered into with him on August 1, 2019, providing for an employment term extending until June 30, 2022, and, upon his promotion to Chief Operating Officer, Mr. Aquilino's employment was governed by an employment agreement we entered into with him on May 14, 2020, providing for an employment term extending until June 30, 2023.
+During fiscal 2021, Mr. Roberts' employment was governed by an employment agreement we entered into with him on November 22, 2019, providing for an employment term extending until June 30, 2023.
+Mr. Gjerdrum's employment was governed by an employment agreement we entered into with him on August 1, 2019, providing for an employment term extending until June 30, 2022.

-Significant terms of the CEO's employment agreement applicable to service in fiscal 2020 were as follows:
+Significant terms of the CEO's employment agreement applicable to service in fiscal 2021 were as follows: